matpetrone/LBP_Descriptor_CUDA/README.md

 # LBP Descriptor CUDA
 Project for the Parallel Computing exam at the University of Florence.

-The sequential and first parallel implementations for the same project can be find here: [LBP descriptor](https://github.com/matpetrone/LBP_Descriptor).
+The sequential and first parallel implementations for the same project can be found here: [LBP descriptor](https://github.com/matpetrone/LBP_Descriptor).

 Local binary patterns (LBP) is a type of visual descriptor used for classification in computer vision.
 It has since been found to be a powerful feature for texture classification.